 Don’t just send a “newsletter” every week or month.

-Really check in on them at regular and scheduled intervals (hence the word “process”), see how they’re doing, and let them know about what’s going on and what’s coming down the pipe.
+Really check in on your clients at regular and scheduled intervals (hence the word “process”), see how they’re doing, and let them know about what’s going on and what’s coming down the pipe.
 To make it work for you, you want it to make sense.

-To help you get started, we’ve put together an editable checklist (with suggested content) in a Google doc:
+To help you get started, we’ve put together an editable client onboarding checklist (with suggested content) in a Google doc:

 Checklist in Google doc.
 It’s a customizable list that can be tailored for any business type or industry.
 Start using this checklist today so your business grows!

 Want to help contribute to future articles?
 Have data-backed and tactical advice to share?
 I’d love to hear from you!